TanayB11/me/content/blog/failure-resume.md

 I copied the idea from [Jacky Zhao](https://jzhao.xyz/posts/a-failure-resume).

 ### 2024
+- Other researchers beat me to my project ideas, twice
+- Spent an entire quarter on a research project that ended in a negative result
+    - Still learned a lot!
+Distributed training, ViTs, experiment design, etc. Definitely worth my time.
 - Rejected from an undergrad TA position in the CS department for Spring 2024 (even after serving for 2 consecutive quarters)
     - Probably not a reflection of my abilities—lots of excellent students I know also didn't get a returning offer
 - Rejected from 3/3 NSF [REUs](https://www.nsf.gov/crssprgm/reu/)